Atlas: Outside Help Market

 Clickable outside help pyramid Seven clickable layers from decision architecture to training and mentoring.
 Decision flow, not importance A lower layer can be the correct layer.
 A higher layer only means the decision carries more structural consequence.
 Decision Architecture Private Advisory Governance and Boards Fractional Leadership Consulting Coaching Training and Mentoring More common More consequential

 The pyramid does not rank human value or professional worth.
-It shows where the decision has to be read first.
+It shows which decision layer should be named first.

 Hub visual